ElectricPie/Zombie-Siege/README.md

         - **Desktop development with C++**
         - **Game development with C++**
         - Ensure you have the latest version of the **MSVC toolset** and **Windows SDK**.

 3. **FMOD**:
-   - Download and install FMOD for Unreal 2.03.07 from the [FMOD website](https://www.fmod.com/download).
+   - Download and install FMOD for Unreal 2.03.06 from the [FMOD website](https://www.fmod.com/download), you will need an FMOD account to download.
-   - Place the FMODStudio and FMODStudioNiagara into ZombieSiege/Plugins.
+   - Place the `FMODStudio` and `FMODStudioNiagara` into `ZombieSiege/Plugins`.
+     - You may need to create the `Plugins` folder if it does not exist.

 ### Generate Project Files:
-1. Right-click on the ZombieSiege.uproject file and select Generate Visual Studio project files.
+1. Right-click on the `ZombieSiege.uproject` file and select Generate Visual Studio project files.
 Alternatively, run the following command in the project directory:
-UnrealVersionSelector.exe /projectfiles ZombieSiege.uproject
+UnrealVersionSelector.exe `/projectfiles ZombieSiege.uproject`

 2. Open the generated .sln file in Visual Studio or open the ZombieSiege.uproject file in Unreal Engine 5.5.